Haunteon/Manual-SMO/README.md

 # Super Mario Odyssey
-IF PLAYING WITH MINIMAL CAPTURES:
-  - Play vanilla until you collect 'Our First Power Moon', then the manual officially starts
-  - It is assumed you grabbed the checkpoint at the top of Top Hat Tower.

 ## Goals
 - Festival - A Traditional Festival!
 - Bowser - Rescue Princess Peach (Toadette Moon)